 The network connection only works with Axis door controllers.
 To connect to a non-Axis door controller, you need to physically connect the devices with wires.
-See Set up as card reader - wired connection on page 11.
+See .

 Set up the door station as a card reader

 - 1. Go to Reader > Connection.

 - 2. Select the VAPIX reader protocol type.

 - 3. Select the protocol for communicating with the door controller.